 The first Euro-Americans to come to Thurston County were part of the British Vancouver Expedition under the command of Captain George Vancouver.
 Lt.
-Peter Puget, and the Vancouver Expedition, of which he was a member, explored the southernmost tip of Puget Sound in 1792.
-They returned to the mother ship, The Discovery, disappointed that they had not found the Northwest Passage.
-In 1824, another British expedition left Fort Astoria to explore the territory between the Columbia and the Fraser Rivers.
+Peter Puget, a member of the Vancouver Expedition and Vancouver explored the southernmost tip of Puget Sound in 1792.
+They returned to the mother ship The Discovery disappointed that they had not found the Northwest Passage.
+In 1824, another British expedition left Fort Astoria to explore the territory between the Columbia and the Fraser River.
 James McMillan led the party up the Chehalis River to the Black River.
-From there they followed the Indigenous portage routes through Black Lake to what is now Tumwater and then to Eld Inlet.
+From there they followed the Indian portage routes through Black Lake to what is now Tumwater and then to Eld Inlet.